vic-c137/kotlin-boids/README.md

 # Boids swarm intelligence simulation

 This is a Boids simulation by [Vic C137](mailto:vic.c137.a@gmail.com).
-This repository contains the randomSwarmSource code of the application.
+This repository contains the source code of the application.

 This is a *full-stack, cross-platform* **Kotlin** application.